Nursery forest plants. Foto: Michael Ekstrand

 Here you find statistics on forest seedlings delivered for planting.
 We publish the results by tree species, method of production and by origin of seedlings and use of plant protection.

-Decrease of delivered seedlings in 2022
+Increase in delivered seedlings in 2023

 Logotype Official Statistics of Sweden